plasticuproject/blog/content/posts/Console-Write-Up.md

 ## Reviewing The Source Code

 At this point we _could_ try to just bruteforce/dictionary attack the password live over the network with some simple scripting, but that is dangerous and could lead to failure, or even worse getting caught and/or IP banned.
 A better idea is to take a look at the source code for the server library, since it is open source, and see if we can leverage any information to help us authenticate or bypass authentication altogether.
 The [server-features](https://github.com/barbushin/php-console/wiki/PHP-Console-server-features) page lists some of the library features as well as how it authenticates clients.
-It lets us know that the client Auth token is hashed with SHA-256 and the client IP address.
+It lets us know that the client auth token is hashed with SHA-256 and the client IP address.

 ![](/images/console/pics/14.png#center)